avocadowebservices/AvoMailitForm/README.md

-# AvoMailToForm - WordPress Plugin
+# AvoMailForm - WordPress Plugin

 ## Description
-**AvoMailToForm** is a simple and elegant contact form plugin for WordPress.
+**AvoMailForm** is a simple and elegant contact form plugin for WordPress.
 This plugin helps website owners collect user inquiries by displaying a customizable contact form with email functionality.

 ## Features
 - Displays a contact form on any page using a shortcode.